 28. (NEW) Stephen Williams

 Williams became the Lib Dem’s first openly gay MP when he was elected in 2005.
 Under the Coalition he was the chairman of the Liberal Democrat backbench committee for Treasury matters, before being made Local Government Minister last October.
 He is widely regarded as one of the Liberal Democrats more effective ministers.
 His localism brief means he will play an influential role during ongoing discussions about English devolution.

 29. (-9) Willie Rennie

 Leader, Scottish Liberal Democrats

 After the 2011 Scottish elections he became the only new Lib Dem MSP, and was elected unopposed as leader of the Scottish Liberal Democrats.
 Rennie has made himself popular with the leadership because of his loyalty to the UK Liberal Democrats.
-He will play an important part in next year’s Scottish Independence referendum, already causing rows in Scotland by accusing the Chief Executive the Scottish Council for Voluntary Organisations of secretly working with SNP for more powers.
+None of the three main parties came out of the Scottish referendum particularly well, and despite his efforts Rennie made no real impact on the result.

 Leader of the Liberal Democrats on the Local Government Association